logo

 Action

-CISA recommends disconnecting public-facing versions of SharePoint Server that have reached their end-of-life (EOL) or end-of-service (EOS).
-For example, SharePoint Server 2013 and earlier versions are end-of-life and should be discontinued if still in use.
-For supported versions, please follow the mitigations according to CISA and vendor instructions.
+Disconnect public-facing versions of SharePoint Server that have reached their end-of-life (EOL) or end-of-service (EOS) to include SharePoint Server 2013 and earlier versions.
+For supported versions, please follow the mitigations according to CISA (URL listed below in Notes) and vendor instructions (URL listed below in Notes).
 Adhere to the applicable BOD 22-01 guidance for cloud services or discontinue use of the product if mitigations are not available.

 Additional Notes